Financial statement analysis: what's changing?

 How financial statements are evolving

 A lot of work goes into the creation and maintenance of the different types of financial statements which cover the income statement (profit and loss), balance sheet and cashflow statement.
-With the arrival of live data platforms, finance teams can use consolidated data (financial and non financial data) to build, customize and automate financial statements for many entities within a business and update them daily.
+With the arrival of live data platforms, finance teams can use consolidated data (financial data and operational data) to build, customize and automate financial statements for many entities within a business and update them daily.

 This shift in the way statements can be created and updated means they are taking on a more ubiquitous role within a business.